ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

     **Comments:** See the [financial
     statements](https://www.ietf.org/about/administration/financial-statements/)
-    page, which includes links to budgets, financial statements and financial audits.
+    page, which includes links to budgets, financial statements, and financial audits.
 No debt has been incurred and there is no plan or need in the foreseeable future to do so.